 Intensive chicken farming saw its biggest breakthrough in the 20th century after the breathtaking discovery of vitamin D. It made it possible to keep poultry in confined places all year-round.
 Chicken needs sunlight for the vitamins to grow, produce eggs, and incubate them.
 Overcoming this huge challenge experienced by farmers during winter made such a huge difference.

 Egg production has been increased greatly by controlled environmental parameters.
 Chickens are given access to artificial light cycles that stimulate egg production throughout the year.
 Forced molting has also been employed in some countries.
 It involves the manipulation of food and light access to trigger an increase in egg size as well as increased production.

 Averagely, a chicken lays one egg daily.
 Though, it is not on every single day of the year.
 Variance is informed by the poultry breed and the seasons of the year.
 Currently, meat-type broilers are the most intensively farmed type of poultry.

-Cattle are intensively kept as livestock to produce meat, milk and leather.
+Cattle are intensively kept as livestock to produce meat, milk, and leather.
 Common interactions with cattle have to be done daily.
-They involve milking, feeding and cleaning.
+They involve milking, feeding, and cleaning.
 When it comes to husbandry practices these interactions involve hoof care, medical operations, dehorning, and ear tagging.
-They could also touch on preparations and training for exhibition in agricultural shows.
+They could also touch on preparations and training for exhibitions in agricultural shows.